 Description

-A dishwasher meeting the efficiency specifications of ENERGY STAR is installed in place of a model meeting the federal standard.
-This measure is only for standard dishwashers, not compact dishwashers.
-A compact dishwasher is a unit that holds less than eight place settings with six serving pieces.
+A standard or compact residential dishwasher meeting ENERGY STAR standards is installed in place of a model meeting the federal standard.

 This measure was developed to be applicable to the following program types: TOS, NC.

 If applied to other program types, the measure savings should be verified.